HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Added 'prehide' event which consumers make use of, to implement custom hide behaviour

-Improved the UI of the back-forth widget
+Switched to a lighter version of the UUID library